 (a) Optionor is the owner in fee simple of the Property and has full and absolute authority to option and sell the same as set forth herein, and no person or entity other than Optionee has any right or option to acquire the Property;

-(b) The Property is free, clear, unrestricted and unencumbered, except for any matters affecting the Property which are recorded in Edgecombe County, North Carolina, as applicable, as of the effective date hereof;
+(b) The Property is free, clear, unrestricted and unencumbered, except for any matters affecting the Property that are recorded in ____________ County, _____________________, as applicable, as of the Effective Date hereof;

 (c) There are no pending actions, suits, arbitrations, claims or proceedings, at law or in equity, affecting all or any portion of the Property or Optionor relating to the ownership, use, operation or leasing of the Property or in which Optionor is a party by reason of the ownership, use, operation or leasing of the Property, including, but not limited to, judicial, municipal or administrative proceedings in eminent domain, unlawful detainer or tenant evictions, collections, alleged building code, health and safety or zoning violations, employment discrimination or unfair labor practices.
-Optionor has no written notice of the existence of any threatened or contemplated actions, claims or proceedings relating to the ownership, use, operation or leasing of the Property or the operation thereof.
+Optionor has no knowledgeor notice, written or otherwise, of the existence of any threatened or contemplated actions, claims or proceedings relating to the ownership, use, operation or leasing of the Property or the operation thereof.
 The Optionor is not currently involved in any material dispute with any authority, or in any dispute with any of the agents, employees, brokers, representatives or other independent contractors of Optionor relating to the ownership, use, operation or leasing of the Property.
-No unsatisfied judgments or decrees have been entered against Optionor which have affected or might potentially affect the Property.
+No unsatisfied judgments or decrees have been entered against Optionor that have affected or might potentially affect the Property.
 Neither Optionor nor the Property are operating under or subject to any order, writ, injunction, decree, or judgment of any arbitrator or authority, other than land use approvals.
 Neither Optionor nor the Property is in default with respect to any order, writ, injunction, decree or judgment of any arbitrator or authority affecting or potentially affecting the Property;

 There is no actual, threatened, full or partial condemnation of the Property;